makoConstruct/termpose/README.md

 #A contains B and D, but C and E are contained by their colon buddy, B and D respectively
 A:B:C:D:E
 #each contains the next
+A(B(C(D(E))))
+#equivalent
+A(B(C(D(E
+#equivalent (crazy, right?
+Thing is: Support for multiline indentation syntax makes the use of paren blocks spanning multiple lines unnecessary, against convention, and thus disrecommended.
+As a result, it'd be really dumb to require people to close their parens.
+It'd just be tricky, inhumane pedantry.)
 A "a string"
 #"a string" is contained within "A" ("A" == A, all symbols are just strings)
 A "a string